Shuang Wen School

-PS 184M Shuang Wen School (雙文學校), a public school in New York City also known as PS 184 (一八四中小學), is a Dual Language elementary and middle school located in Manhattan's Chinatown.
+PS 184M Shuang Wen School (雙文學校), a public school in New York City also known as PS 184 (一八四中小學), is a Dual Language elementary and middle school located in Lower Manhattan.
 The school teaches students from Pre-Kindergarten to 8th grade.
-It is a part of the New York City Department of Education and located in Manhattan District 1 which also includes the Lower East Side and East Village.
+It is a part of the New York City Department of Education and located in Manhattan District 1 which includes the Lower East Side and East Village.
 A major $1.7 million renovation of the school playground and soccer field was completed in 2019 by the Trust for Public Land and DEP.
 In the elementary school, the school teaches in Traditional Chinese and utilizes the zhuyin phonetic system popular in Taiwan.
 During the typical school day, one day is taught in English and other day is in Mandarin.
 As a Dual Language school, classes in both languages are a mandatory part of the curriculum.

 History

 Upon opening in 1998, the school was described as a new type of school, and one of the first English-Mandarin bilingual schools in the country.
 Because this school defies some stereotypes about race, wealth, and educational achievement, this school has been written about in the newspaper and television media.
 While up to 70% of students have family incomes low enough to qualify for free lunch, many receive support from parents and school to excel on citywide tests and maintain near-perfect school attendance.
 While the school has consistently high test scores, until around 2011 the school was embroiled in scandals regarding fees, admissions and the integrity of parent reviews.

 The eighth graders of 2007 were the first graduating class of Shuang Wen.
 The first graduating class consisted of two eighth grade class (about 40-50 students in total).
 In prior years, the graduating classes took a graduation trip to China, but the last class to go was the graduating class of 2010.
 The second graduating class trip caused some controversy and was reported on China's television channel, CCTV.